ganeti/ganeti/man/hbal.rst

 - standard deviation of the percent of free memory
 - standard deviation of the percent of reserved memory
+- the sum of the percentages of reserved memory
 - standard deviation of the percent of free disk
 - count of nodes failing N+1 check
 - count of instances living (either as primary or secondary) on